Chelmsford: Road

-Since 2 September 2013, to save money and reduce carbon emissions, many streets lights in the Chelmsford district switched over to Essex County Council's part-night street lighting scheme.
+Since 2 September 2013, to save money and reduce carbon emissions, many street lights in the Chelmsford district switched over to Essex County Council's part-night street lighting scheme.
 This involves most street lights being switched off between 1:00 am and 5:00 am (Tuesday to Sunday) with exceptions such as the city centre area, key road junctions, some pedestrian crossings and known accident sites; on Monday mornings, the switch off is from midnight to 5:00 am.

+Air

+Chelmsford is 25 to 30 minutes by road from Stansted Airport (via A130/A120); London Heathrow, London Gatwick, London City, Luton and Southend airports are all within reach by rail.

 Future transport plans

-Proposals for a bypass of Chelmsford connecting the A12 interchange at Boreham (Junction 19) and the A131 were put forward for public consultation by Essex County Council in 2006, the preferred route was announced in March 2007.
+Proposals for a bypass of Chelmsford connecting the A12 interchange at Boreham (junction 19) and the A131 were put forward for public consultation by Essex County Council in 2006; the preferred route was announced in March 2007.
 It comprises the creation of 7.9 km of two-lane dual carriageway and junctions connecting to the A12 and A131, it will sever 10 footpaths/bridleways and involve almost entirely greenfield construction.
 The scheme was estimated to cost £138 million in March 2007 but was increased to an estimated range of £229 – £262 million in February 2008.
 The scheme still requires funding and planning permission with applications timetabled for 2009–2011, a public inquiry timetabled for 2012 and with an estimated construction start date of 2014–2016.
 The Chelmsford North Action Group (NAG) objects to this scheme, stating that Chelmsford was to "be engulfed by huge motorways connecting the Channel Ports, via a new Lower Thames Crossing, A130, on to Stansted, M11 and A14".

-A second new Park and Ride scheme on the A130 near Little Waltham in addition to that at Sandon began construction in March 2010 at a price of £7.9 million.
-There has been criticism of the park and ride as some worry it would be unable to provide a service to the nearby Broomfield Hospital from the new site.
-The Little Waltham Park and Ride opened in April 2011.

-A new second railway station called Chelmsford Beaulieu for the city was announced in September 2009 to be built near the A12 Boreham Interchange, however as of 2021 the much delayed project has still not begun construction.
+A second railway station, to be called Beaulieu Park, has been proposed to serve the new Beaulieu housing developments to the north-east of Chelmsford.
+Work began in January 2023 and the station is set to open in late 2025.